5 Strategies Every Woman Should Use to Say Goodbye to Stress and Anxiety

-- On the other hand, it’s clear that many of these ideas are being knocked down little by little: the woman is being empowered, moving up in society and filling more public spaces, finding her voice and leaving those antiquated ideas about gender behind.
+- On the other hand, it’s clear that many of these ideas are being knocked down little by little.
+Women are being empowered, moving up in society and filling more public spaces, finding their voices and leaving those antiquated ideas about gender behind.

 But all of this is happening on the outside… What are you doing on the inside, in your home, in your specific environment?

 - You must be able to prioritize yourself once in a while if you want to manage stress and anxiety better.

 - Doing what you truly want instead of what others expect from you is the real key to emotional and psychological well-being.

 - Remember, you shouldn’t compare yourself with others because your personal goals may be different than others.
 However, it doesn’t make yours any less important or insignificant.

 3. Spending time with your girlfriends, a great way to fight stress and anxiety